 There is one major change however, with Ruth, an integral character who is referred to and heard on the phone but who we never actually meet, now appearing on screen and played by Yolande Donlan.
 She was Guest’s wife and often appeared in his films.
 On the whole, one wishes he hadn’t given her the role as she is rather miscast.
-Always adept at comedy, she is easy to accept as a ditsy dypso, driven to drink by a stuffy, decent, passionless husband but rather less successful as a tragic, Dior-encased sexual predator torn about by deep passions (it doesn’t help that she looks so much older than Johnson, though in fact he was only seven years her junior).
+Always adept at comedy, she is easy to accept as a ditsy dypso, driven to drink by a stuffy, decent, passionless husband but rather less successful as a tragic, Dior-encased sexual predator torn by deep passions (it doesn’t help that she looks so much older than Johnson, though in fact he was only seven years her junior).

 “… the constables and the night-shift foremen and ambulance crews, the men at the switchboard in the telephone exchange and the watchmen … These were the pillars of midnight who held the world steady in the dark.”

-The rest of the cast is first-rate, with Cyril Cusack very understated as Father McGuire, while Richard Johnson and Claire Bloom make for a very attractive pair as the tormented leads who, until the very end, never truly seem at ease with each other (intriguingly, although Ruth is given as the main thorn in their side, in both the book and the film, we are not quite sure what malaise it is that so plagues them).
+The rest of the cast is first-rate, with Cyril Cusack very understated as Father McGuire, while Johnson and Claire Bloom make for a very attractive pair as the tormented leads who, until the very end, never truly seem at ease with each other (intriguingly, although Ruth is given as the main thorn in their side, in both the book and the film, we are not quite sure what malaise it is that so plagues them).
 Incidentally, this was the first of two film that Johnson and Bloom co-starred in that year, the other being Robert Wise’s superbly atmospheric The Haunting.
 The two would be reunited again in later years, first in a 1982 TV production of Cymbeline (Bloom was the Queen to his King) and then in the 1992 mini-series The Camomile Lawn as the belatedly united lovers Oliver and Sophy.
 The film does feel dated in lots of ways, from its emotional restraint (to contrast with the deadly scenario) to its plot contrivances which tie everything up very neatly (the rather flat-footed and pat closing coda is much too brief).
-But none the less, this is a film that didn’t want for ambition without a fairly commercial product and with its good cast is well worth a look.
+But none the less, this is a film that didn’t want for ambition within a fairly commercial product and with its good cast is well worth a look.

 Val Guest (1911-2006)

 This was the last of an impressive run of films made by Val Guest.
-He would keep working successfully for another 20 years, both on film and on TV, but nothing he produced came close to the films he had made in the last 8 years, which began with his breakthrough hit, The Quatermass Xperiment (1955), which led to two fine collaborations with writer Nigel Kneale, Quatermass II and The Abominable Snowman (both 1957).
+He would keep working successfully for another 20 years, both on film and on TV, but nothing he produced came close to the films he had made in the 8 years beginning with his breakthrough hit, The Quatermass Xperiment (1955), which led to two fine collaborations with writer Nigel Kneale, Quatermass II and The Abominable Snowman (both 1957).
 He then continued with the musical Expresso Bongo (1959), an adventurous refashioning of the hit stage play, while the controversial war film Yesterday’s Enemy (1959) and the hard-nosed Manchester policier, Hell is a City (1960) both starred Stanley Baker.
 His 1962 Brighton-based thriller Jigsaw is too little-known and review is coming to Fedora next month).
 His career probably peaked with the low-key SF masterpiece, The Day the Earth Caught Fire (1961), which had a big impact on 80,000 Suspects.
-The two not only share much fo the same technical crew and use the same understated, journalistic style (Arthur Christiansen plays a newspaper editor in both too), but also have a crucial scene in which the protagonists fall into each other’s arms after a ritual cleansing, both of which pushed at the barriers of censorship at the time but seem incredibly tame today.
+The two not only share much of the same technical crew and use the same understated, journalistic style (Arthur Christiansen plays a newspaper editor in both too), but also have a crucial scene in which the protagonists fall into each other’s arms after a ritual cleansing, both of which pushed at the barriers of censorship at the time but seem incredibly tame today.

 DVD Availability: The film is now available on DVD and Blu-ray from Network, having not been previously released on DVD.
 I’m very glad to be able to retire my old TV recording which was not in proper widescreen.
 The film is also available to rent online in the UK via the BFI Player.
 Various clips are also available to view at the TCM website.
 The Blu-ray looks really great with a brand new transfer supervised by the BFI and also has a substantial booklet with in-depth liner notes by Neil Sinyard who compares the book and the film very seriously and in-depth.